LeighAkin/Blog/_posts/2017-04-24-why-white-nationalism-is-doomed.md

 3. **White Women** - If you ever want to repel a woman, pretty much any woman, then talk about white nationalism.
 The overwhelming majority of white women are not interested in white nationalism.
 4. **Christianity** - Christianity by its very texts has a love thy neighbor mantra to it, not to mention the close attachment to Jews throughout the Bible.
 Christians are very Zionist, especially in the USA.
 5. **Globalism** - Nationalism is a thorn in Globalism side, as Nationalism will undo all the things Globalists have worked so hard to achieve, like the EU.

+Not to mention hypocrisy in the United States, Canada, Australia and New Zealand that Europeans are not indigenous in.
+White Nationalism will obviously be met with opposition in these places and a good argument against it, unlike European Nations, though European Nations seem to be most hostile to the idea of white nationalism.

+### Alternative solutions